Massoud Moussavi, Chair

 The lower division mathematics, science, and electrical and electronics coursework is designed to provide a strong foundation for the upper-division program.
 The upper-division coursework emphasizes analog and digital electronics, computer hardware and software, networks, communications and control electronics.
 The program stresses the use of established electronic engineering analysis and design principles and applications for the solution of day-to-day technical problems currently found in industry.
 Graduates become members of the engineering team involved in the realization of technical projects.
 Typical roles are in Systems Engineering positions with an emphasis in product verification (test) and validation (application). http://www.cpp.edu/~engineering/ET/index.shtml.

-The Electromechanical Systems Engineering Technology major stresses the application and design of mechanical and thermal power systems utilizing strength of materials, statics, dynamics, fluid mechanics, thermodynamics, heat transfer and HVAC principles.
+The Electromechanical Systems Engineering Technology major stresses the application and design of mechanical and thermal power systems utilizing strength of materials, statics, dynamics, fluid mechanics, thermodynamics, heat transfer, HVAC, machine elements, and instrumentation and controls principles.
 Graduates may be involved in applied design, analysis, application, or production of mechanical/thermo-fluid systems.

 The program also offers courses with a manufacturing emphasis which stresses technological competency and managerial skills in the economical utilization of raw material and resources through planning, selection, and organization of manufacturing processes.
 Graduates may be involved in mass production, tooling, selection of machines, and the marketing of manufactured goods. http://www.cpp.edu/~engineering/ET/index.shtml.